fugue-project/tutorials/tutorials/fugue_sql/index.md

 extensions
 ```

+FugueSQL has a [10 minute tutorial here](../quick_look/ten_minutes_sql.ipynb).
+This page is a more in-depth look at FugueSQL.

 ## 1. Installation

 In order to use `FugueSQL`, you first need to make sure you have installed the `sql` extra